Sharing Service Instances

 -f flag forces unsharing without confirmation.

-Sharing service instances does not automatically update app security groups (ASGs).
-The network policies defined in your ASGs may need to be updated to ensure that apps using shared service instances can access the underlying service.
+Sharing service instances does not update app security groups (ASGs).
+The network policies defined in your ASGs might need to be updated to ensure that apps using shared service instances can access the underlying service.

-Access to a service must be enabled using the
+Access to a service must be activated using the

 cf enable-service-accesscommand for a service instance to be shared into a space.

-Not all services are enabled for sharing instances functionality.
+Not all services are activated for sharing the instances capability.
 Contact the service vendor directly if you are unable to share instances of their service.
 If you are a service author, see Enabling Service Instance Sharing.

-To disable service instance sharing, run the following command:
+To deactivate service instance sharing, run the following command:

 $ cf disable-feature-flag service_instance_sharing